syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Set Shadow to Popup

-The SfPopup allows you to set the shadow to the popupview, please find the code example of the same below.
+You can customize the shadow of the popup view using SfPopup.
+Refer to the code example below for reference.

 {% tabs %}